 In his piece Kramer also discusses the militarisation of the state’s reaction to graffiti in New York.
 As a moral panic relies on an exaggerated narrative it also results in disproportionate responses.
 Excessive resources have been put into policing, while the transport authority has even sought advice on anti-graffiti ‘weapons’ from NASA.
 For Nancy Macdonald this onslaught takes on a different dimension as a “militaristic world of machismo” that “is warfare in writers’ minds.”
 She claims that male graffers actually welcome this ‘war’ as a means of constructing masculinity.
 Early on in the book Susan Phillips mentions, in relation to gang graffiti, that the role of gender is understudied.
 However the Routledge Handbook does include chapters that pay attention to this issue directly.
 Macdonald is the author of a book called The Graffiti Subculture which explored how graffiti culture was a way for young men to form a masculine identity whilst excluding women.
 In the Routledge Handbook she says that, since writing her book, both the rise of street art and the internet have been catalysts for a radical change in womens participation in graffiti and street art.
 In the chapter ‘Ways of being seen’ by Jessica Pabón several of these active female graffers and street artists are discussed.
 How these writers choose to project their gender is often central to their tag, style, and methods.
 For example Free was the first female to paint pixação in São Paulo.
 She chose her tag to represent her defiance against patriarchal society but at the same time it was a neutral name that initially hid her gender as she gained respect as a pixador.
 In contrast Ivey uses feminine symbols to create a style that clearly states her gender and forces the viewer to acknowledge her identity.
 Other women collaborate in all-female crews as a way of creating their graffiti.
 Women on Walls is an Egyptian collective who use graffiti as their medium of political expression to challenge sexism and misogyny.
 Pabón concludes that, through a range of methods, women are not only changing the graffiti aesthetic itself but “the sexist and bigoted generalizations about the graffiti/street art ‘doer’” too.

 Two other interesting, but very different, examples of gender playing a role in graffiti production and consumption deserve a mention here too.
 The first of these, by Adam Trahan, focuses on graffiti found in toilets (termed latrinalia) and, as these are rooms divided by gender, he goes into a discussion of the differences between male and female graffiti.
 He suggests that, alongside its anonymity, this division means that latrinalia is a unique “source of intra-gender discourse and identity”.
 The second of these chapters is called ‘Yarn bombing – the softer side of street art’.
 My immediate thought when I saw the title was “that’s not graffiti!”
 Presumably this chapter is included as graffiti and yarn bombing are both covered by the umbrella terms urban or street art.
 The author Minna Haveri introduces knitting as a predominantly female craft that hasn’t been valued as much as the ‘arts’ which have traditionally been dominated by men.
 More recently crafts, such as knitting, have slowly come to be appreciated as art in their own right.
 Starting in 2005 a new form of street art emerged whereby knitted pieces were displayed in the street.
 This new ‘yarn bombing’ soon spread with the help of the internet, and became a way to interact with the urban environment.
 Haveri says that the new craft movement is a creative outlet that can be political and subversive at times.
 Yarn bombing in particular is about “positive activism” which Haveri, oddly, contrasts with direct action and anarchism.
 At times the subject of yarn bombing becomes slightly twee.
 One London based group choose not to engage with the term ‘bombing’ because it could be deemed offensive in a city that has been shaped, physically and culturally, by real bombs.
 Another of the yarn bombers discussed is almost objectionable in how they relate to public space.
 Olek, held up as a renowned yarn installation artist, seems to view the city as a playground for her art gallery chums and declares “I don’t yarn bomb, I make art”.
-Aside from this, Haveri’s description around the role of crafts and knitting is interesting and, actually, the link with graffiti has actually been made elsewhere.
+Aside from this, Haveri’s description around the role of crafts and knitting is interesting and, actually, the link with graffiti has been made elsewhere.
 In issue 10 of the Swedish graff magazine Kilroy graffiti is described as a modern craft.
-In the article ‘Craft and Graffiti’ traditional folk art is compared to graffiti and is illustrated with a picture of a group of women knitting.
+In the article ‘Craft and Graffiti’ traditional folk art is compared to graffiti while the text is illustrated with a picture of a group of women knitting.

 One way that the complexity of graffiti and street art can be approached is by framing new theoretical accounts of it.
 Rafael Schacter tries to break away from the standard dichotomy of graffiti as legal/illegal or art/vandalism.
 Instead of a simplistic, good or bad, understanding of graffiti Schacter introduces a concept of graffiti as ‘ornamental’.
 By putting graffiti on a wall the graffer is adding a new layer of material to the surface of the building.
 So in this sense a piece of graffiti is literally an ornament placed on the architecture of the city and can only be understood as part of the surface it is on.
 Schacter argues that wether graffiti is viewed positively or not the fact that it’s ornamental means that it becomes decorative art.
 He compares tagging to calligraphy and says that in fact the tag has two ornamental functions in that it ornaments the ‘writing system’ as well as the surface it is placed on.
 Just like a column on a museum, or a door number, such ornaments are integral to the architecture they are placed on.
 The argument here is essentially that buildings require graffiti.
 While it ornaments, graffiti also disrupts the image of buildings that are used as monuments to convey power and dominant ideas.
 The presence of graffiti and street art becomes threatening as “a non-institutional practice” that publicly subverts and questions.
 Schacter argues that ornaments, such as graffiti, “act as material indicators of their producer’s agency.”
 This idea can be illustrated with examples from some other chapters in the book.
 When Macdonald argues that the tag isn’t just a ‘creative product’ but “the display of (its) perceived masculine qualities” she demonstrates how the viewer is concerned with the author as much as the writing itself.
 Another example could be taken from the chapter on yarn bombing where Haveri highlights how the practice is often questioned, as the product could be put to ‘better’ practical use.
 Is such criticism always about concern over resources or over the role of the producer?
 When the viewer perceives the producer of an ornament to be a threat they denigrate it not because, for example, a tag itself is threatening but because the person who put it there is.
 Both Kramer and Susan Phillips emphasise the resulting dehumanising discourse that commonly equates taggers with animals, such as dogs marking their territory.
 Here Schacter’s explanation of graffiti as ornamental provides a more nuanced approach to studying graffiti.
 One which doesn’t rely on an opinionated and overly simple, positive or negative, judgement as its starting point.